ms/buildtogether.tech/delivery/index.md

     *next* team will need in order to continue the project.

 A summary of what was accomplished.
-:   This should not just summarize the analysis & estimation (<span
+:   This should not just summarize the analysis & estimation
-    x="process"/>), although that's a good place to start.
+    (<a section="process"/>), although that's a good place to start.
 Instead, it should describe the system's architecture, any features of its data formats, class structure, or UI that won't immediately make sense to a knowledgeable observer, and so on (span x="design"/>).
 As with the introduction, the